How Much Does an Airplane Mechanic Make an Hour?

 Certifications and Specializations

 Certifications directly impact earning potential.
-The more qualified you are, the more valuable you become.
+The more qualified you are, the more valuable you become to employers who need specific sign-off authority.

-- IA Certification (Inspection Authorization): Adds $5 to $10 per hour, plus the ability to sign off annual inspections
+- IA Certification (Inspection Authorization): Adds $5 to $10 per hour, plus the critical ability to sign off annual inspections independently

-- Avionics specialization: Additional $3 to $7 per hour as electronics become increasingly sophisticated
+- Avionics specialization: Additional $3 to $7 per hour as aircraft electronics grow increasingly complex

 Employment Benefits

-Hourly wage tells only part of the story.
-Benefits packages vary significantly but often include:
+Hourly wage is only part of total compensation.
+Benefits packages vary significantly but commonly include:

 - Health Insurance: Medical, dental, and vision coverage are standard at major employers